netlify/markdown-to-sanity/bin/blogs/2017-05-04-optimizing-your-cdn-strategy-for-the-ever-changing-online-world.md

 topics:
   - insights
 tags:
-  - cdn
+  - CDN
-  - guest post
+  - Guest Post
 format: blog
-image: /img/blog/ddos-protection-title.jpg
+image: /v3/img/blog/ddos-protection-title.jpg
 ---
 When individuals or businesses opt to use CDN services, their primary goal is to provide a delightful experience to website visitors.
 Ensuring a fast loading website, despite the distance between an access point of the visitor and server where the website is hosted became a thing of utmost importance.